Tonyfu09/cissp-exam-cheatsheet/cissp-domain-6-security-assessment-and-testing.md

 | **Number of Open Findings** | Outstanding audit or scan findings not yet remediated. | Tracks control effectiveness. |
 | **Incident Response Time** | Time taken to detect and contain incidents. | Evaluates readiness and detection capabilities. |
 | **Patch Compliance Rate** | Percentage of systems updated to the latest patch level. | Reflects operational hygiene. |

 ---

+## Scenario List

+### Example Scenario 1
+During a code review, the organization uses a **formal inspection process** to identify software defects before deployment.
+This method helps ensure consistent code quality and compliance with development standards.

+### Example Scenario 2
+A security team uses **synthetic transactions** to test the performance and reliability of a web application without impacting real users.

+---